Always From Scratch

 Ingredient Notes and Substitutions

-Heavy Cream.
+• Heavy Cream.
 You can lighten up the dish by substituting half-and-half at a 1-to-1 ratio.
 Or you can substitute an equal amount of coconut cream to make it dairy-free.

-Rigatoni.
+• Rigatoni.
 I prefer any short pasta with this recipe!
 Try it with rigatoni, penne, ziti, or elbows!

-There are not many recipes that can be done in under 30 minutes like 15-minute spaghetti with garlic and oil or garlicky cauliflower pasta.
+There are not many recipes that can be done in under 30 minutes, like 15-minute spaghetti with garlic and oil or garlicky cauliflower pasta.
 Any meal under an hour is a weeknight meal to me, especially when 20 minutes of it is simmering the sauce.

 Browning the Sausage

-Bring a sauce pot to medium-high heat.
+Step 1: Bring a sauce pot to medium-high heat.
 Once hot, add the sausage in pieces to the pot.
 Don't stir right away.
 Let the sausage sit for 2-3 minutes to develop a crust.

-the sausage browning in the pan
+Sausage browning in the pan.

 Sauteing the Fragrants

-tomato paste combined with fragrants
+Tomato paste combined with fragrants caramelizing in a pan.

-Saute the garlic for a minute while the tomato paste begins to caramelize.
+Step 5: Sauté the garlic for a minute while the tomato paste begins to caramelize.
 Then combine everything by stirring together.
 Let everything saute for 1 more minute.

 Making the Pink Sauce